Immigration

 Post Q&A

-In this webinar, you will meet Soledad, a 14-year-old girl who has recently been released from her first psychiatric hospitalization after an attempted suicide.
+Shows Soledad, a 14-year-old girl who has recently been released from her first psychiatric hospitalization after an attempted suicide.
 Soledad is the oldest of five children.
-Currently, she lives with two of her siblings in a foster home while her other two younger siblings were sent to a different home.
-Soledad’s mother was detained by ICE after physically attacking Soledad during what seemed to be a psychotic episode.
-Soledad is worried about her mother and her two younger siblings, whom she has not seen since they separated.
+She lives with two of her siblings in a foster home while her other siblings were sent to a different house.
+Soledad’s mother was detained after physically attacking Soledad during what seemed to be a psychotic episode.
+Soledad worries about her mother and two younger siblings, whom she has not seen since they separated.
 This is Soledad’s first session scheduled by her welfare worker.

 Understanding How an Immigrant Family Navigates Family Trauma